Big Three (tennis): Big Four era

-2008–2010: Federer and Nadal dominance, Djokovic and Murray challenge
+2008–2010: Federer and Nadal dominance, Djokovic challenge

 Between 2008 and 2010, Djokovic and later Murray attempted to end the duopoly of Federer and Nadal at the summit of tennis.
 They did not break it but emerged ahead of the rest of the tour.

-At the 2008 Australian Open, Djokovic defeated Federer in the semifinals, reaching his first Australian Open final and ending Federer's streak of ten consecutive major finals.
+At the 2008 Australian Open, Djokovic defeated Federer in the semifinals, reaching his first Australian Open final and ending Federer's streak of 10 consecutive major finals.
 Djokovic went on to defeat Jo-Wilfried Tsonga (who had eliminated Nadal in the semifinals) to win his first major.
 Following the win, Djokovic emerged as a clear world No. 3, holding the ranking for the entirety of 2008.
-Meanwhile, Murray continued to rise in the rankings, reaching his first major quarterfinal at Wimbledon, losing to Nadal.
-He also won his first two Masters titles.
+Meanwhile, Murray continued to rise in the rankings, reaching his first major quarterfinal at 2008 Wimbledon (losing to Nadal) and winning his first two Masters titles.

-Nonetheless, Federer–Nadal remained the lead rivalry, as the pair met in the finals of both the French Open and Wimbledon.
-Nadal won both, with the latter final often described as one of the greatest tennis matches of all time.
-In August, after winning singles gold at the 2008 Beijing Olympics and an early loss for Federer at the Cincinnati Masters, Nadal became the world No. 1, ending Federer's record 237 consecutive week streak at the top.
-At the Olympics, Federer lost in the quarterfinals to James Blake, while Djokovic lost in the semifinals to Nadal, but went on to win the bronze medal.
-Federer excelled in the men's doubles event and captured the gold medal, while Djokovic lost in the first round, and Murray and Nadal in the second.
-At the US Open, all four players reached the semifinals of the same major for the first time.
-Federer defeated Djokovic in the semifinals, while Murray reached his first major final after upsetting the top-ranked Nadal in four sets.
+Nonetheless, Federer and Nadal remained the lead rivalry, as the pair met in the finals of both the 2008 French Open and 2008 Wimbledon.
+Nadal won both, with the Wimbledon final often described as one of the greatest tennis matches of all time.
+In August, after winning singles gold at the 2008 Beijing Olympics and an early loss for Federer at the 2008 Cincinnati Open, Nadal became the world No. 1, ending Federer's record 237 consecutive week streak at the top.
+At the 2008 Beijing Olympics, Federer lost in the quarterfinals to James Blake, while Djokovic lost in the semifinals to Nadal, but went on to win the bronze medal.
+Federer excelled in the men's doubles event and captured the gold medal.
+At the 2008 US Open, all four players reached the semifinals of the same major for the first time.
+Federer defeated Djokovic in the semifinals, while Murray reached his first major final after upsetting the top ranked Nadal in four sets.
 Federer then defeated Murray in the final to win his fifth consecutive US Open title and his 13th major title overall.
 Following the tournament, Murray entered the top four in the ATP rankings for the first time.
-All four players qualified for the year-end championships, which Djokovic won.
-Despite withdrawing from the event due to injury, Nadal ended the year ranked as the world No. 1.
+All four players qualified for the 2008 year-end championships, which Djokovic won for the first time.
+Despite withdrawing from the event due to injury, Nadal finished the year as year-end No. 1.